DAGobertGans/docgen/_pages/org-eclipse-elk-layered-mergeEdges.md

 programmatic: false
 output: false
 global: false
-type: JvmParameterizedTypeReference: boolean
+type: boolean
 label: Merge Edges
 description: Edges that have no ports are merged so they touch the connected nodes at the same points.
 		When this option is disabled, one port is created for each edge directly connected to a node.
 When it is enabled, all such incoming edges share an input port, and all outgoing edges share an output port.
 documentation:
+default value:  false
+lower bound: *not defined*
-default value: org.eclipse.xtext.xbase.impl.XBooleanLiteralImpl@22b84bf7 (isTrue: false) lower bound: upper bound:
+upper bound: *not defined*
 targets: [parents]
 legady ids: [de.cau.cs.kieler.klay.layered.mergeEdges]
 dependencies: